WHAT IS THE BOWDENS SILVER PROJECT?

 Whats Been Happening?

-The Bowdens Silver newsletters will be published quarterly and will focus on development and operations updates as well as community-relevant news and announcements.
+The Bowdens Silver newsletters will be published regularly and will focus on development and operations updates as well as community-relevant news and announcements.